 Age 38, Flood

-Started own business with nothing, and just as it started to flourish, was hit by Hurricane Irene just 6 months later.
-The years of aftermath and mayhem it created compromised the perception of her business reputation and life choices.
+Started my own business with nothing, and just as it started to flourish, I was hit by Hurricane Irene just 6 months later.
+The years of aftermath and mayhem it created compromised the perception of my business reputation and life choices.

 Age 39, The Ah-Hah Moment

 Experienced a personal place of "death, darkness & rebirth".
-After struggle & short depression, rediscovered herself with her own spiritual awakening.
-Created Bumble Fly to cultivate her findings. (her passion & personal commitment to help others discover their own sense of belonging; she calls it discovering purpose & placement) She created her brand and logo of Bumble Fly and purchased the domain name with the last $37 available on credit.
+After struggle & short depression, rediscovered herself with my own spiritual awakening.
+Created Bumble Fly to cultivate my findings. (my passion & personal commitment to help others discover their own sense of belonging.)
+I created my brand and logo of Bumble Fly and purchased the domain name with the last $37 available on credit.

 Age 39, Broken & Pain Killers

-Evolved business and opened Community Cafe with the desire and passion to provide further connection.
-Again, in turn around and full swing, encountered 7 breaks in wrist and hand during a Town fundraiser event, forcing Christine to close the cafe.
-She almost became addicted to painkillers, but within two weeks, caught herself becoming dependent on the pain free- peace it provided.
-She forced herself through an intense withdrawal to stop before it started.
-She sat with her hand in an ice igloo for 2 months instead to numb the pain.
-She prayed extra hard for internal strength, peace of mind and understanding.
+Evolved business and opened a Community Cafe with the desire and passion to provide further connection.
+Again, in turn around and full swing, I encountered 7 breaks in my wrist and hand during a Town fundraiser event, forcing to close the cafe.
+I almost became addicted to painkillers, but within two weeks, caught myself becoming dependent on the pain free- peace it provided.
+I forced myself through an intense withdrawal to stop before it started.
+I sat with my hand in an ice igloo for 2 months instead to numb the pain.
+I prayed extra hard for internal strength, peace of mind and understanding.

 Age 40, Removing Toxic

 Continued a slow rebuild.
-Started an up-swing after what she views as God's "slow down, to hurry up".
+Started an up-swing after what I view as God's "slow down, to hurry up".

 Her Lesson: it's ok to walk away from things long enough to rebuild internal strength and create trusting alliances; filter who's truly on your team.
 Allow things to come back full circle (goals, ideas, plans or people) with improved understanding, adjusted attention, increased patience with some things, less tolerance for others.
 Stronger, better, solid.
 Become a rock that will not be moved.